nl-design-system/utrecht/packages/web-component-library-react/README.md

 <!-- @license CC0-1.0 -->

-# React Components
+# React Web Components

 The `@utrecht/web-component-library-stencil` package contains the actual implementation of every web component, while the `@utrecht/web-component-library-react` only contains wrapper React components to provide JSX elements for every Web Component.
 The implementation of each component will be loaded separately and on-demand, so including the entire component library will not slow down your application.

-Install both packages to use React components in your project:
+Install both packages to use React web components in your project:

 ```shell
 npm install --save-dev --save-exact \